emberjs/ember.js/guides/01-introduction.md

 ### Compiler

-The compiler is responsible for turning your program's Handlebars templates into Glimmer binary bytecode.
+The compiler is responsible for turning your program's templates into Glimmer binary bytecode.

 Because Glimmer is an optimizing compiler, it must know about all of the templates in a program in order to understand how they work together.
 This is in